-Tickets are on sale July 25 for a dining experience redefining culinary storytelling around the world through digital mapping
+Tickets are on now on sale for a dining experience redefining culinary storytelling around the world through digital mapping.

 Brought to life in Toronto by The Substance Group and Go West Creative, the show sets the tone for the evening with music, table patterns, props and decorations, all changing with the chapters of the story.
 Once guests take their seats, they are introduced to the hero of the story, Le Petit Chef, who comes to life onto their plates.
 Through 3D digital mapping, Le Petit Chef embarks on his travels in a projection timed to be perfectly in sync with each course.